top of page

 Growing conditions:

 Running strawberry occurs on slopes, cliffs and rocky soil in wooded, shaded sites.
 It grows alongside deciduous trees and conifers.
 In the garden, it is a wonderful groundcover for partially sunny to shaded sites.
-It prefers loamy, rocky moist, rich soil but can grow in clay as well as long as the soils are well-drained.
+It prefers loamy, rocky, moist, rich soil, but can grow in clay as well as long as the soil is well-drained.
 It will grow in slightly dry soil once it is established.

 • 15 - 45 cm host plant groundcover